Piano Concerto (Davies)

 The Piano Concerto is a composition for solo piano and orchestra by the British composer Peter Maxwell Davies.
-The work was commissioned by the Royal Philharmonic Orchestra and was completed on 24 September 1997.
+The piano concerto was commissioned by the Royal Philharmonic Orchestra and was completed on 24 September 1997.
 The piece is dedicated to the pianist Kathryn Stott, who premiered the work with the Royal Philharmonic Orchestra under the composer at the Nottingham Royal Concert Hall on 7 November 1997.

 Composition

 The piano concerto has a duration of roughly 35 minutes and is composed in three movements: